holukas/bico/src/settings/data_blocks/QCL-A2.md

 # Details
 - Note that there is no H2O (was unintended at the time)!
-- in WE's sonicread.pdf Table 2: QCL Version 1 Variant 6, QC-TILDAS ETHZ,
+- in WE's `sonicread.pdf` Table 2 or Table 3: QCL Version 1 Variant 6, QC-TILDAS ETHZ,
   Columns: "CH4, N2O, H2O, TEMP, PRESS since V. 7.06 (2015-05-18)", but instead
   of H2O the ambient CH4 was logged by mistake, due to an undocumented? change in the order of incoming data from the QCL